Conveuropean logo

 Thun Switzerland

-My dad is visiting us during these couple of weeks and for a long time we wanted to visit the Qin Terracotta Warriors exhibition in Bern, so finally yesterday we thought this would be a good opportunity to do it together, so we booked a car and visited the swiss capital to watch this interesting exhibition.
-When we ended our visit to Bern, after getting quite a few ice creams in such a hot summer day, we decided to visit also Thun, located only 30 km south of Bern.
-This city has a beautiful landscape where the River Aar flows out of the Lake Thun.
-When we were walking towards the lake we saw some charming old wooden bridges like the ones you can observe in this picture.
+My dad is visiting us during a couple of weeks, and for a long time we wanted to visit the Qin Terracotta Warriors exhibition in Bern.
+Finally, yesterday we thought this would be a good opportunity to do it together, so we booked a car and visited the Swiss capital to watch this interesting exhibition.
+When we ended our visit to Bern, after getting quite a few ice creams on such a hot summer day, we decided to also visit Thun, located only 30 km south of Bern.
+This city has a beautiful landscape where the River Aar flows out of Lake Thun.
+When we were walking towards the lake, we saw some charming old wooden bridges like the ones you can observe in this picture.

 Last GDR watchtower still standing in Berlin